Mary-Claire King: Education

 King was accepted into the graduate program at the University of California, Berkeley, and soon became politically active.
 She helped to organize protests against U.S. involvement in the Vietnam War in 1970.
 She says: "The single most effective thing we did was on the day after the US invaded Cambodia, we got out our suit jackets and shirtwaist dresses – not clothes that any of us had worn since coming to Berkeley – and went to the synagogues and churches and by the end of Sunday we had 30,000 letters opposing the action."

 She dropped out of university briefly after the National Guard was sent in against student protestors.

 She spent a year doing consumer advocacy work for Ralph Nader, investigating pesticide use and its effects on farm workers.

 After her return to Berkeley, advisor Allan Wilson persuaded her to switch from mathematics to genetics.
 King had been introduced to genetics by professor Curt Stern, in the last class he taught before his retirement.

 In her doctoral work at Berkeley, King demonstrated through comparative protein analysis that chimpanzees and humans were 99% genetically identical.
 King's work supported Allan Wilson's view that chimpanzees and humans diverged only five million years ago, and King and Wilson suggested that gene regulation was likely responsible for the significant differences between the species.
 King completed her thesis in 1972, and received her doctorate in genetics from the University of California, Berkeley in 1973.

 Next King went to Santiago, Chile to teach at the Universidad de Chile as part of a University of California-University of Chile exchange program.
 Her time there was cut short when the Chilean government of Salvador Allende was overthrown in a CIA-backed military coup on September 11, 1973.
 King and her husband Robert Colwell returned to Berkeley in late December.

 She later learned that a number of her colleagues and students had either disappeared or been killed.

 King accepted a postdoctoral position at the University of California, San Francisco (UCSF), to work with Nicholas L. Petrakis.
 As of January 1, 1974, King began to work on the problem of why breast cancer tends to appear in families.

 Family

 King's younger brother Paul King, a mathematician and business consultant, was the CEO of Vanalco in Vancouver, Washington.

 King married ecologist Robert K. Colwell in 1973.
-They have one child, Emily King Colwell, born in 1975.
-Emily studied the evolution of languages at Brown University with a B.A. in linguistics.
+They have one child.
 King and Colwell divorced in 1983.